klajkor/lineamini-brewtimer-pio/README.md

 ## Extension modules and peripherials used:
 - SSD1306 OLED display, I2C - optional, please see source code for feature switch (SSD1306_ENABLED)
-- MAX7219 LED matrix display, I2C - optional, please see source code for feature switch (MAX7219_ENABLED)
+- MAX7219 LED matrix display - optional, please see source code for feature switch (MAX7219_ENABLED)
-- 5x7 dot matrix displaying 3x5 digits (controlled by MAX7219)
+- 5x7 dot matrix displaying 3x5 digits (controlled by MAX7219) - for shot timer only
 - Holtek HT16K33 LED matrix display, I2C - optional, please see source code for feature switch (HT16K33_ENABLED)
-- reed switch, sensing magnet valve sc
+- reed switch, sensing the operation of 3-way solenoid valve
 - INA219 voltage and current sensor, I2C
 - Note:
   - ILI9340 TFT display NOT supported, not enough free pins on an Arduino ProMicro for that